Timh37/SeasonalDSLC_NWES/README.md

 # SeasonalSLC_NWES
-Python code to analyze projected seasonal SLC on the NWES using CMIP6 data and high-resolution regional ocean model experiments.
+Python code to analyze projected seasonal SLC on the NWES using CMIP6 data and high-resolution regional ocean model experiments, and various other utility scripts.

 Please cite
 ```